federicomarini/simrec/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Changed http --> https, adding the trailing slashes; the links are correct, as there is a simple redirect from this shorter and compact format
+* Changed http --> https, adding the trailing slashes; the links are now directing to the correct location of the content
 * Added a reference to the method in the Description: field, using the <doi:...> format

 ## Test environments